Italy - Factors to watch on February 15

 Reuters has not verified the newspaper reports, and cannot vouch for their accuracy.
 New items are marked with (*).

-The energy major said it expected to produce more oil and gas this year after its adjusted profits in the fourth quarter fell 3.6 percent.
+The energy major said it expected to produce more oil and gas this year after its adjusted profits in the fourth quarter rose 3.6 percent.

 The defence group’s chief executive Giuseppe Orsi will be questioned by magistrates on Friday over allegations he paid bribes to win an 560-million-euro contract to supply helicopters to the Indian Army.